Rajah01/Alarm.bat/README.md

 ------------------------

-Messages (whether typed, extracted from the Clipboard, or from a file) are filtered &nbsp;through MORE.COM, with the following extended features enabled:
+Messages (whether typed, extracted from the Clipboard, or from a file) are piped &nbsp;through MORE.COM, with the following extended features enabled:
  &nbsp; &nbsp;Q&nbsp; &nbsp; &nbsp; &nbsp;Quit
  &nbsp; &nbsp;&#60;space&#62; Display next page